 What Is TMJ?

 “TMJ” is the common dentistry term for an issue with the temporomandibular joint of your jaw.
-This joint connects the temporal bone of the skull and the lower mandible of the jaw to support chewing and speaking.
-When there is damage to the joint or tension in the muscles surrounding it, patients may experience painful symptoms including headaches.
+This joint connects the skull’s temporal bone and the jaw’s lower mandible to support chewing and speaking.
+When there is damage to the joint or tension in the muscles surrounding it, patients may experience painful symptoms, including headaches.
 An experienced restorative dentist in Dallas, Dr. Huckin offers TMJ treatment options for our patients.

 A TMJ disorder can be addressed with a variety of different treatment options.
 To determine which option is best for you, Dr. Huckin will need to evaluate the current condition of your smile and jawbone.
-The ultimate goal of your treatment is to identify the issue with your jaw and improve your bite pattern so that the muscles of your mouth are not under additional strain.
+The ultimate goal of your treatment is to identify the issue with your jaw and improve your bite pattern so that your mouth muscles are not under additional strain.

-This may be followed with bite treatment through bite adjustment (equilibration), orthodontics, or restorative dentistry as needed.
-Dr. Huckin’s approach to providing TMJ relief is very thorough: determining the cause and effect relationship is key to identifying the problem and treatment.
+This may be followed with bite treatment through bite adjustment (equilibration), orthodontics, or restorative dentistry.
+Dr. Huckin’s approach to providing TMJ relief is very thorough: determining the cause-and-effect relationship is key to identifying the problem and treatment.

 Together, we will find the most effective solution for you.
 During the initial stages of your TMJ treatment, Dr. Huckin will need to provide you with a thorough exam of your jaw structure to determine the current state of your dental health.
 Most patients with TMJ disorders have a history of teeth grinding.